mialona/ConwayGame/README.md

-# Conway's Game of Live
+# Conway's Game of Life
-C program for Windows that reproduces the cellular automaton called "Conway's Game of Live" by means of 60 x 60 interactive cells.
+C program for Windows that reproduces the cellular automaton called "Conway's Game of Life" by means of 60 x 60 interactive cells.